flutter/website/src/development/ui/assets-and-images.md

 ---
-title: Adding Assets and Images in Flutter
+title: Adding Assets and Images
 ---

 Flutter apps can include both code and _assets_ (sometimes called